 Finally: is there a better representation of this wallpaper group using pattern blocks?
 One that is more economical (uses fewer different blocks in each constituent part)?
 One that is more aesthetically pleasing?
 Such designs must exist.
 Send me your creations!
 I will post the best ones here and credit you.
 Thanks in advance!

-Katherine Paur sent me quite a few designs, which I've added to the catalog.
+Katherine Paur sent me quite a few designs, which she found before I even started this project.
+I've added her patterns to the catalog.
 She labeled each in a different notation (from Conway's The Symmetry of Things).
 She placed a small cube at each center of rotational symmetry, labeling those as either kaleidoscopes (centers of rotation at the intersection of mirrors) or gyrations (not on mirrors.)

 And now, dive into the catalog!